zsr2531/writeups/RTN_2021/cryptography/noncense/README.md

 Fantastic, it worked!
 Now let us run the bash script that was given to us!
 And we get the flag in a nice PDF to keep up with the theme: `RTN{h0W_mUcH_m0r3_n0nS3ns3_d0_Y0u_w4Nt}`.

 > Fun fact: Reading the PDFs from the challenge, you might notice these black bars that are used to censor some text.
 Well, you can actually recover the text behind them pretty easily!
-What's the name of the secret ingredient they are talking about in the PDFs? :eyes:
+What's the name of the secret ingredient they are talking about in the PDFs? 👀
 >
 > *This task is trivial, so it is left as an exercise for the reader.*